Rimavská Sobota: Economy

 The town's main trade is agriculture and food processing.
 Agricultural production is aimed at animal production: beef-raising, sheep farming, and farming of permanent grass fields, meadows and pasture lands.
 Rimavská's hollow basin is an important agricultural area, where almost all crops can be grown, including the more thermophilic ones, such as sugar beet, wheat, rye, vegetable, tobacco, vine, lucerne, and corn.
 Forest resources are under both state and private administration.
 The town also has electrotechnical, mechanical, and chemical businesses.
 All industrial companies were privatized during the Slovak economy transformation.

 The most important transport line goes through the southern part of the county.
 Rimavská Sobota is 112 km from Banská Bystrica and 289 km from Bratislava.
 The district is also the site of former Czechoslovakia (now Radio Slovakia International, RSI) shortwave radio antenna tower facility, using a 250 kW transmitter to reach listening audiences as far away as North America.
 The towers and masts of the station have heights up to 171 metres.

 Rimavská Sobota's tourist industry is as yet largely undeveloped, due to a lack of infrastructure, although the area possesses natural, historical, and cultural potential.

-Demographics

-In 1910, 90% of the population was Hungarian, Slovaks made up the most significant ethnic minority with 7%.
-According to the 2001 census, there were 25,088 people living in the town, the majority being Slovaks (59.28%), with a significant minority of Hungarians (35.26%), a small percentage of Roma (3.01%) and others.
-The religious make-up was: 47.84% Roman Catholics, 25.44% without denomination, 10.33 Protestants and 5.26% not specified.
+Population